Find a course

-You can still apply through UCAS Apply in the same way as all other applicants.
-If you want to start in September 2021, the deadline for new applications through the UCAS main scheme is 30 June 2021.
+You can still register and apply through UCAS in the same way as all other applicants.
+If you want to start in September 2022, the deadline for new applications through the UCAS main scheme is 30 June 2022.
 You can still apply through UCAS after that date, but your application will go into Clearing.

 When you're applying, you'll need our institution code, which is L24, and the course code.
 Search for your course below and then in the 'how to apply' section, click 'apply now' to go to the UCAS website.
-You'll find all the information you need there and the course code towards the bottom of that page.
+You'll find all the course information you need there and the course code towards the bottom of that page.
 There is also a link apply for the course via the UCAS dashboard.

 Start your higher education journey with a foundation year.See foundation years

 Look at all our on-campus halls of residence to suit your budget.See our halls

 Complete work placements during your degree - you can even go abroad.Find out more

 Find out more about what support services are available to you at Leeds TrinityRead more